-The following table sets forth certain information regarding beneficial ownership, as of December 31, 2013, of our Class A common stock by our directors and executive officers as a group.
+The following table sets forth certain information regarding beneficial ownership, as of December 31, 2014, of our Class A common stock by our directors and executive officers as a group.
 None of these persons beneficially owns any of our Class B common stock.
 The information is not necessarily indicative of beneficial ownership for any other purpose.
-Under SEC rules a person or entity beneficially owns any shares that the person or entity (a) has or shares voting or investment power or (b) has the right to acquire as of March 1, 2014 (60 days after December 31, 2013) through the exercise of any stock option or other right.
+Under SEC rules a person or entity beneficially owns any shares that the person or entity (a) has or shares voting or investment power or (b) has the right to acquire as of March 1, 2015 (60 days after December 31, 2014) through the exercise of any stock option or other right.
 Unless otherwise indicated, each person has sole voting and investment power (or shares such powers with his or her spouse) with respect to the shares set forth in the following table.
 Information for all persons listed below is based on information delivered to us.

-Percent of Total Class A and Class Class A Percent of Class A Common Stock B Common Stock Identity of Person or Group Common Stock Owned Owned (1) All directors and executive officers as a group (7 persons) $^{(1)}$ 369,285 0.5% 0.4%
+Percent of Class A Percent of Total Class A and Class B Class A Common Stock Common Stock Identity of Person or Group Common Stock Owned Owned (1) All directors and executive officers as a group (7 persons) (1) 390,368 0.4% 0.3%